koniz-dev/stream-pulse/docs/README.md

 ---

-**StreamPulse** - Modern live streaming platform với real-time chat capabilities.
-Built with ❤️ using Next.js, Firebase, và Video.js.
+**StreamPulse** - Modern live streaming platform with real-time chat capabilities.
+Built with ❤️ using Next.js, Firebase, and Video.js.